 Other assessments, including management and independent assessments are also conducted.
-They are scheduled based on risk assessment models provided by the B&W Pantex Quality and Performance Assurance Division.
+They are scheduled based on risk assessment models provided by the B&W Pantex Supplier Quality Department of the ESH&Q Division.

 Most assessments are performed using checklists with specific criteria for each procedure observed.
 Checklists from the United States Department of Energy Consolidated Audit Program (DOECAP) are used as guidance in developing the checklists for the laboratory assessments.